-Mouse Compatibility Tip -- Each computer is fooled into thinking it is connected to a keyboard, mouse and monitor.
+Mouse Compatibility Tip -- Each computer thinks it is directly connected to a keyboard, mouse and monitor.
 The KVM must memorize commands sent to each device and reconfigure the device each time the user selects a different active computer.
 Mice cause problems because so many different enhancements exist.
 For compatibility PS/2 mice power up in two-button mode this enables mouse functionally even if the correct driver is not installed.
 At power up the device driver performs a "knock" sequence to determine if it is a known mouse.
 If the mouse answers correctly the driver switches it to enhanced mode.
 This causes problems for KVMs.
 Unless the KVM has a priori knowledge of the mouse it is unable to configure it properly.
 Depending on specifics this results in either loss of mouse control or the mouse reverting to default two-button mode.
 This is only a problem when switching between machines.
 The KVM transparently passes commands from the active machine.

 The Belkin KVM does not support my favorite mouse, the Logitech Wheel mouse.
 Switching between systems revert the mouse to default mode, use of scroll wheel and thumb button is disabled.
-To get around this problem the workstation runs the Logitech mouse driver and is connected to port 1 on the KVM.
-When the system boots everything is fine.
+To get around this problem the workstation runs the Logitech mouse driver and is connected to KVM port 1 when the system boots everything is fine.
 Port 1 is the default port so at power up the host is able to access devices directly.
 The KVM passes proprietary commands but it does not remember them.
-The server is connected to port 2 using the default Windows mouse driver.
-Switching to the server resets the mouse to Microsoft mouse mode.
-Use of the thumb button is lost but otherwise the mouse functions correctly.
-Switching back to the main system the mouse is reset this time as a default IBM PS/2 two-button mouse.
+The server is connected to port 2.
+Switching to server resets mouse to Microsoft mouse mode.
+Enhanced functions are lost.
 The mouse still works but neither the thumbwheel or thumb button is functional.
-I placed the Logitech control panel in the tool tray.
+I placed the Logitech control panel in the workstation tool tray.
 Forcing the driver to search for new devices resets the mouse back to full functionality.
 Not very elegant but it solved the problem.

 Monitor Plug and Play - modern CRT and LCD monitors communicate using VESA Display Data Channel (DDC).
 This allows the PC to read monitor characteristics and automatically configuring the video subsystem.
 If the KVM does not emulate this feature when the PC is powered up on an inactive KVM port it thinks it is connected to a non Plug and Play monitor reverting to low resolution low refresh mode.
-This can be especially annoying after a power failure.
-When power comes back the KVM switches to the server.
-When the desktop is turned on is connected to an inactive KVM port and thinks it is connected to a non plug and play monitor and reverts to VGA mode.
-The main side effect resizing the display rearranges desktop icons.
+When the desktop is turned on connected to an inactive KVM port it thinks it is connected to a non plug and play monitor and reverts to VGA mode.
 A workaround for this is to disable monitor plug and play and set resolution and refresh manually.
 Or always make sure the KVM is set for the desktop before turning it on.

-8.2 Local DNS Server
+7.2 Local DNS Server

 Normally the ISP provides DNS.
 However, any DNS server can be use to translate names to IP addresses.
 Verizon DSL service has been very reliable, but they have had numerous DNS problems.
-I used the DNS server from my dialup ISP for a while but finally decided to opt for my own DNS service.
+I used the DNS server from my dialup ISP for a while but finally decided run my own.
 Bind-LE was installed on the server.
 Running your own DNS server puts you in charge of DNS issues.

 Installing and running Bind-LE (Win 98) or TreeWalk DNS (XP, W2K) is straightforward.
 Install the software.
 Then modify TCP/IP settings.
-On the PC running Bind use the IP loopback address 127.0.0.1 for DNS, on other PCs DNS points to the Bind server.
+On the PC running Bind use IP loopback address 127.0.0.1 for DNS, on other PCs DNS points to the Bind server.
+Running my own DNS server has solved the problem.